Chevrolet Impala: Eighth generation (2000–2005)

-Impala 9C1 and 9C3
+Impala 9C1 and 9C3 (eighth generation)

-Also released with this version were the 9C1 Police Package, first released in 2000, as well as the 9C3 Undercover Police Package first released in 2001.
+The 9C1 Police Package was first released in 2000, followed by the 9C3 Undercover Police Package in 2001.
 Available only to law enforcement agencies, fire departments, and EMS agencies, it has had much more success than its predecessor, the Lumina 9C3.
 The 9C1 was a base model with a stronger suspension and the 3.8 liter (231 cu in) V6 engine.
 It also came with the option for a rear vinyl bench seat and front cloth bucket or bench seats, both cloth front and rear seats, or vinyl front and rear seats.
 It also offered preparation for a criminal cage to be installed between the front and rear seats.
 It was only available in a few basic colors.
 Another addition was the "SURV MODE" switch that replaced the fog light switch found on the LS.
 This enabled the driver to turn off all lights in the vehicle and "hide"; something not allowed with the civilian models, as automatic headlights were standard.
 The 9C3 was comparably equipped to the 9C1, but the ability to add other convenience options and more paint and interior choices set the 9C3 apart.

 Sales for the Impala 9C1 and 9C3 were strong with law enforcement and they were especially popular with large city fleets such as the NYPD and Philadelphia Police Department.
-However, the Ford Crown Victoria P71 still held the sales lead and was preferred by most agencies due to its larger size, much more durable V8 engine, rear wheel drive layout, and body-on-frame platform.
+However, the Ford Crown Victoria P71 still held the sales lead and was preferred by most agencies due to its larger size, much more durable V8 engine, rear-wheel drive layout, and body-on-frame platform.